wasp-lang/wasp/waspc/README.md

 ### Typescript packages
 Wasp bundles some TypeScript packages into the installation artifact (eg: deployment scripts), which end up in the installed version's `waspc_datadir`.
 To do so in CI, it runs `./tools/install_packages_to_data_dir.sh`.

-During normal local development you can treat the packages in `packages/` as regular npm projects.
-See `packages/README.md` for specific information as to how these projectss are expected to be set up.
-However, if you want to test it as part of the Wasp CLI, you can make use of this same script locally.
-Just manually invoke it before you run something like `cabal run wasp-cli deploy fly ...` in a wasp project so the local data directory is up to date.
+`waspc`, while implemented in Haskell, for some of its functionality on TypeScript code (e.g. for parsing TS code, or for deployment scripts).
+In these cases, the Haskell code runs these TS packages as separate processes and communicates through input/output streams.
+These packages are located in `packages/` and are normal npm projects.
+See `packages/README.md` for how the projects are expected to be set up.

-These packages can also be run via `wasp-cli` after running `cabal install`.
+To make these packages available to `waspc` in development, run `./run wasp-packages:compile`.
+When any changes are made to these packages, run the same command again.

 ## Tests
 For tests we are using [**Tasty**](https://github.com/UnkindPartition/tasty) testing framework.
 Tasty let's us combine different types of tests into a single test suite.